The top online associates in construction management offer a path for working professionals to complete a degree and advance their careers.

 The Kaskaskia College online Associate in Applied Science in Construction Project Management provides students with a wide range of skills to manage construction projects.

 The program begins with understanding materials and reading blueprints.
 It then builds on these basics as students learn to estimate, schedule, and Building Information Modeling (BIM).
 The program closes out with a 3D modeling course.
 Throughout the program, students learn using the latest software and technology.
-After graduating, students can apply almost all of the degree credits towards the Southern Illinois University Carbondale Technical Resource Management Baccalaureate Degree.
+After graduating, students can apply almost all of the degree credits toward the Southern Illinois University Carbondale Technical Resource Management Baccalaureate Degree.

 Kaskaskia College is in Brookside, Illinois, and enrolls around 1,300 students annually.
 The public community college has a 190-acre main campus just outside of Centralia.
 In addition, the college has five satellite education centers in surrounding communities.